 Pain at the front of the lower leg is commonly referred to as shin splints.
-Usually symptoms occur at the front inside of the shin bone but can arise from a number of causes.
-We explain the symptoms, treatment and rehabilitation of medial tibial stress syndrome to cure and prevent it recurring.
+Usually, symptoms occur at the front inside of the shin bone but can arise from a number of causes.
+We explain the symptoms, treatment, and rehabilitation of medial tibial stress syndrome to cure and prevent it from recurring.
 Read more on how to prevent and treat shin splints.

 Plantar fasciitis is probably the most common cause of heel pain.
 Symptoms come on gradually and are often worse first thing in the morning.
 The plantar fascia is the tissue under the foot which forms the arch.
 Treatment includes rest, reducing pain and inflammation and stretching exercises.
 Read more on symptoms and treatment of Plantar fasciitis.

 A bruised heel is also known and Policeman's heel is a contusion or bruising to the tissues under the heel causing pain.
 Treatment includes rest and protecting the area with padding or taping as well as identifying potential causes and rectifying them.
 Symptoms consist of pain under the heel bone which usually comes on gradually, although can result instantly from jumping onto the heels from a height.
 Read more on bruised heel treatment.

 IT band syndrome or runners knee as it is sometimes called is a gradual onset injury causing pain on the outside of the knee.
 Over time the pain gets progressively worse until the player must stop.
 Typically they will rest for a period of time until symptoms go only for it to return again as soon as they go back to playing tennis or running.
 Treatment is based around reducing the pain and inflammation along with stretching, foam roller use and strengthening exercises.
 Read more about IT band syndrome.